 Today's kids are proficient in gadgetry from an early age, but research has shown that the light from things like games consoles and tablets can interrupt the production of sleep hormones and keep even us adults awake.
 Set a time (again, preferably a good hour before bed) when computers and the like have to be packed away until tomorrow - and stick to it.
 If they're used to electronic things not being around after a certain time, they won't even question the matter and you'll get some peace from the bleeping and blinking.

-Do the ten-minute warning
+Give a ten-minute warning

 If you want your little ones in bed around seven, gently warn them around ten to that they should be finishing up what they're doing because it's nearly time for bed.
 Springing it on them can result in tantrums, which in turn can hype them up and make sleep difficult.
 Everyone likes an advance warning, after all.